Analysis | All You (and Trump) Should Know About Impeachment

-Impeachment talk was limited to a vocal minority during President Donald Trump’s first two years in office and grew louder when opposition Democrats took control of the U.S. House of Representatives, where the formal charges known as articles of impeachment originate.
+Impeachment talk was limited to a vocal minority during President Donald Trump’s first two years in office.
+It grew louder earlier this year when opposition Democrats took control of the U.S. House of Representatives, where the formal charges known as articles of impeachment originate.
 It endured after the anticlimactic end to Special Counsel Robert Mueller’s long investigation of Russian interference in the 2016 election.
 Throughout, Democratic leaders weren’t ready to suggest that Trump committed the “high crimes and misdemeanors” that would warrant an attempt to remove him from office.
-That’s now changed, thanks to a new allegation linking Trump’s presidential actions to his own political interests.
+That changed after a new allegation linked Trump’s presidential actions to his own political interests, and House Speaker Nancy Pelosi announced on Tuesday that impeachment proceedings would begin.

 1. What’s the new revelation?